 What score do you need to win a Gold Award in the USABO Biology Olympiad?
 How are USABO awards structured?
-This guide explains the USABO award cutoffs, question format, topic weightings, and preparation strategies for students aiming for high awards.
+This guide explains the USABO award cutoffs for the China region, question format, topic weightings, and preparation strategies for students aiming for high awards.

 |---|---|---|

-For students aiming for competitive awards, a score above 33 is usually needed for Gold.
-However, for a safer result, students should aim to answer around 40 questions correctly.
+For students aiming for competitive awards, a score of 33 or above is typically needed for Gold.
+To comfortably clear the Gold cutoff, students should aim to answer around 40 questions correctly.
+The current headline Gold cutoff stands at 40 out of 50.

 USABO Question Format and Score Distribution

-The USABO exam consists of 50 multiple-choice questions.
-Each question is worth 1 point, for a total score of 50 points.
+The USABO Open Exam consists of 50 multiple-choice questions.
+Each question is worth 1 point, for a total possible score of 50 points.
 There is no penalty for incorrect answers.
+All questions are in English.

 USABO Topic Weightings